junxit/us-congress-bills-116/metadata.md

 - Sen. Stabenow, Debbie [D-MI] (S000770)

+## Committees (1)

+- House — Agriculture Committee

 ## Actions

 - 2019-07-31 — Introduced in Senate
 - 2019-07-31 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Voice Vote.(consideration: CR S5275; text: CR S5260)
 - 2019-07-31 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Voice Vote. (consideration: CR S5275; text: CR S5260)
+- 2019-08-01 — Message on Senate action sent to the House.
+- 2019-08-02 — Received in the House.
+- 2019-08-02 — Referred to the House Committee on Agriculture.